WebAssembly/design/FutureFeatures.md

 ## Linear memory bigger than 4GiB

-WebAssembly will eventually allow a module to have a linear memory size greater than 4GiB by providing load/store operations that take 64-bit index operands.
-Modules which opt-in to this feature have `int64` as the canonical pointer type.
+WebAssembly will eventually allow a module to have a linear memory size greater than 4GiB by providing load/store/etc. operations that take 64-bit index operands.

-On a 32-bit system, memory must still be smaller than 4GiB.
-A WebAssembly implementation running on such a platform may restrict allocations to the lower 4GiB, and leave the two 32-bits untouched.
+Of course, the ability to actually allocate this much memory will always be subject to dynamic resource availability.

+Initially, it will likely be required that a program use all 32-bit indices or all 64-bit indices, and not a mix of both, so that implementations don't have to support both at the same time.
+However, operators with 32-bit indices and operations with 64-bit indices will be given separate names to leave open the possibility of supporting both in the same program.

 ## Source maps integration